ouarrtaha/react_carousel/README.md

 rows = number of rows | default: 2
 autoplay = Auto slide items | true/false | default: false
 ```
+> Autoplay interval can be set in Main state.autoplayInterval

 The project is made with ReactJs, with Grid layout to place items, for styling i used plain css (no preprocessor),
-the widget is responsive and also accepts touch swipe to navigate.
+the widget is responsive and also accepts touch swipe to navigate, on Hover autoplay will pause immediately.